cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 ExtraFAQ {#ExtraFAQ}
 ============

-## Why does it take so long to initialize the Physiology Engine?
+## Why does it take so long to initialize the physiology engine?
-The Physiology Engine represents a single, @ref PatientMethodology "variable patient".
+The engine represents a single, @ref PatientMethodology "variable patient".
 Patient variability requires that the engine analyze the provided patient baseline values and stabilize the physiology to those values.
 This initialization can take several minutes, but once complete, the engine state can be saved to an xml file.
 You can then load this state and instantaneously start execution of the simulation without any initialization time.
 Please consult the example in the SDK for how to take advantage of this feature and eliminate any initialization time in your application.

-## What is the fidelity of the Physilogy Engine?
+## What is the fidelity of the physilogy engine?
 One definition of fidelity is "The degree to which a model or simulation represents the state and behavior of a real world object or the perception of a real world object, feature, condition, or chosen standard in a measurable or perceivable manner; a measure of the realism of a model or simulation @cite msco . " The validation documentation (in the @ref SystemMethodology reports) describes how well the engine reproduces physiology at the system level.
-Like the human body, the Physiology Engine is a self-compensating system of physiological systems with outcomes based on interventions @cite pettitt2009task , and therefore can be considered high-fidelity.
+Like the human body, the engine is a self-compensating system of physiological systems with outcomes based on interventions @cite pettitt2009task , and therefore can be considered high-fidelity.

 Sometimes the word fidelity is used to refer to the spatial (anatomical) level of resolution of a model.
-The Physiology Engine is a closed loop total body physiology model that combines physics-based lumped parameter models and control system feedback mechanisms to model real-time system-level physiologic behaviors.
+The engine is a closed loop
+total body physiology model that combines physics-based lumped parameter models and control system feedback mechanisms to model real-time system-level physiologic behaviors.
 Spatial resolution is limited by the lumped-parameter approach to sections of organs (what may arguably be referred to as the tissue level).
-However, the Physiology Engine uses an extensible architecture to promote integration with external models with varying levels of fidelity (resolution or granularity).
+However, the engine uses an extensible architecture to promote integration with external models with varying levels of fidelity (resolution or granularity).
 For more details, please see the recorded [Committee on Credible Practice of Modeling & Simulation in Healthcare](https://simtk.org/projects/cpms/ "CPMS") webinar.

-## Are there any publications related to the models that you have developed and choose to implement in the Physiology Engine.
+## Are there any publications related to the models that you have developed and choose to implement in the engine.
-A list of publications and presentations about the Physiology Engine can be found on the @ref published "Publications" page.
+A list of publications and presentations about the engine can be found on the @ref published "Publications" page.
 Many of the physiology models in the engine are adapted or implemented directly from models described in literature.
 The implementation methodology is described in detail in the @ref SystemMethodology and sub-system documentation, and all of the source publications are cited in the methodology reports and listed in the Bibliography.